 The Multiple-choice vocabulary intelligence test (Mehrfachwahl-Wortschatz-Intelligenztest, MWT-B [85]) is a performance test measuring facets of general intelligence, specifically crystallized, and verbal intelligence.
 The MWT-B consists of 37 items and has no time limit.
 Each item comprises one real word and four pronounceable pseudo-words (artificial words).
 The actually existing words have to be recognized.
 The number of correctly identified words can be converted to IQ scores.
+A to complete the task is measured (in seconds).

 The Trail Making Test Part B (TMT-B [73]) was administered to assess cognitive flexibility and psychomotor functioning.
-In this test, participants are required to connect numbers and letters in ascending order with a pen.
-The TMT-B consists of 25 items.
-The time to complete the task is measured (in seconds).
+In this test, participants are required to connect num-